emilioSp/givemeapassword/README.md

 # givemeapassword

-A naive web site which generate a random password for you.
+A naive web site which generates a random password for you.

 https://givemeapassword.site